 Linda has been a long-time student of the energetic truth expressed between us all (humans, plants, animals, the rock and tree people, among others) in this world, and of deep listening.
 She grateful for all her teachers: Oh Shinnah, Lupo, Joan Halifax, her movement and song teachers, family, friends and Nature.
 As Song Mistress she leads songs and chants for 13 Moons; a singer with a passion for community song work, and group singing.
 Linda believes that singing together builds shared community, deep listening and transports us to an expanded awareness of ourselves and the world.
 Trained as a movement analyst, Linda turned her love of movement toward ritual, dance, and embodiment of archetypal energies including the various forms of the Goddess.
 She was always meant to study herbalism and was grateful to find Lupo and the Twin Star community and has been immersed in the life of plants and herbs over the last 4 years including herbalism, plant spirit studies and flower essence therapies.
 To Linda, herbalism is a natural extension of the energetic dance all around us.
 As a Reiki Master she has studied various energetic therapies over the last 30 years or so – Reiki, Therapeutic Touch, and various meditation practices including moving meditation.

-Rebekah Sutter, Twin Star Herbal Apprentice, Herbal Artist & Chaga Queen
+Rebekah Sutter, Twin Star Herbalist, Apothecary Goddess, Herbal Artist & Chaga Queen

 Rebekah first joined the Twin Star Tribe in the summer of 2013.
-Since then she has completed various herbal trainings including: Foundations of Herbalism, Practices and Protocols of Herbalism, Tropical Herbalism in Costa Rica and is in the process of completing a Flower Essence Practitioner Training program and the Seed to Market Advanced Herbal Training.
-She has served as the Twin Star Herbal Apprentice for nearly three years and has helped Lupo co-teach a variety of classes.
-Rebekah skillfully creates and crafts the majority of herbal preparation in our apothecary and is also the teachers assistant in the Art & Science of Herbalism course.
+Since then she has completed various herbal trainings including: Foundations of Herbalism, Practices and Protocols of Herbalism, Tropical Herbalism in Costa Rica, Flower Essence Practitioner Training and our Seed to Market Advanced Herbal Training.
+She has served as the Twin Star Herbal Apprentice for nearly five years and has helped Lupo co-teach a variety of classes throughout that time.
+Rebekah skillfully creates and crafts the majority of herbal preparation in our apothecary and is also co-teaches in the Art & Science of Herbalism, The Spiral Path Women’s Medicine Way Course, Foundations of Herbalism and Introduction to Herbalism courses.
+She also hosts and organizes both the Plant Partner and Plant Wisdom Wednesday monthly offering as well as our 13 Moons Women Circle.
 Not only is she an up and coming Herbalist, she is also a talented artist, with an emphasis on the divine feminine and botanical prints.
-Rebekah and her work can be found in the Twin Star Apothecary each Friday and Saturday.
+Rebekah and her work can be found in the Twin Star Apothecary throughout the week.